Skip to main content

 To add net diagnostics support to your own iroh application, you need to:

-1. Connect to the n0des platform with an iroh_n0des::Client
+1. Connect to iroh services with an iroh_services::Client

-2. Grant the NetDiagnosticsCap::GetAny capability to n0des so it can request diagnostics from your endpoint
+2. Grant the NetDiagnosticsCap::GetAny capability to iroh services so it can request diagnostics from your endpoint

-3. Run a ClientHost so n0des can dial back into your endpoint
+3. Run a ClientHost so iroh services can dial back into your endpoint

-See the net_diagnostics example in the iroh-n0des repository for a complete working example of this integration.
+See the net_diagnostics example in the iroh-services repository for a complete working example of this integration.

 1. Update Cargo.toml